 The Broadcasting subdivision is expected to be significantly affected by COVID-19.
 Advertising revenue is anticipated to decline substantially as the economic downturn leads businesses to reevaluate demand from consumers and the need to advertise.
 However, more viewers are expected to tune in to TV and radio broadcasts due to restrictions on movement and social gatherings.
 Nevertheless, falling advertising revenue, production delays for new content, and postponements and cancellations of numerous major sporting leagues and events are all expected to negatively affect revenue for broadcasters.
-Demand for advertising is anticipated to recover moderately as domestic sport leagues resume and broader economic activity restarts.
+Demand for advertising is anticipated to recover moderately as domestic sport leagues resume and activity increases across the broader economy.
+However, the Stage 4 restrictions imposed in metropolitan Melbourne, the second largest advertising market, in August 2020 are anticipated to constrain demand from advertisers in the Melbourne metro market.